I will be sharing my trusted method of cleaning RAM contacts. I’ve used this method for well over 20 years, which has worked beautifully.

-If your computer is dusty inside, go and blow out the case first, before pulling out any RAM modules.
-It will make the job of clean the RAM far easier.
+Remove the case if your computer is dusty inside before removing any RAM modules.
+It will make the job of cleaning them far easier.

-Unplug your computer from power and everything else so you can move it to an uncluttered work area.
+Unplug your computer from power and everything else to move it to an uncluttered work area.

-Before touching any internal components, make sure that you touch the case first, to help reduce any built-up electrostatic charge you may have accumulated.
+Before touching any internal components, touch the case first to help reduce any built-up electrostatic charge you may have accumulated.

-Lay the RAM module down on a flat clean surface.
-Use the pencil eraser in short strokes all along all of the contacts back and forth until the eraser end is clean.
+Lay the RAM module down on a flat, clean surface.
+Use the pencil eraser in short strokes, all of the contacts back and forth until the eraser end is clean.

 Turn the RAM module over and repeat the process on the other side.